Where do I go through customs if I have a connecting flight?

 - Do I need to check in twice for connecting flights?

-Customs for Connecting Flights
+Customs and Immigration for International Connecting Flights

-#Airporttransit#Connectingflights#CustomsFeedback on answer:
+#Airporttransit #Connectingflights #CustomsFeedback on answer:

 Thank you for your feedback!
 Your feedback is important to help us improve our answers in the future.